JiaweiZhuang/old_cloud_GC/README.md

 #### Update GEOS-Chem source code and post-processing tools

-* Make the public release of GEOS-Chem fully compatible with gfortran v11-01 is compatible with gfortran5 and v11-02 (in development) works with gfortran6.
+* Make the public release of GEOS-Chem fully compatible with gfortran

+The public release of v11-01 is now compatible with gfortran5 but not gfortran6. v11-02 (in development) works with gfortran6.

-* Replace IDL with python, which is free and open-source I developed a python tool(https://bitbucket.org/gcst/gcpy) primarily for GCHP, but we will make it fully compatible with GEOS-Chem classic too.
+* Replace IDL with python, which is free and open-source

+I developed a python tool(https://bitbucket.org/gcst/gcpy) primarily for GCHP, but we will make it fully compatible with GEOS-Chem classic too.

 It actually requires more change to the GEOS-Chem code than to the python code.
-Once GEOS-Chem diagnostics are all in NetCDF format instead of bpch format, they can be handled by any languages.
+Once GEOS-Chem can output all diagnostics in NetCDF format instead of in bpch format, they can be very easily handled by any languages.

 #### Design a strategy for long-term, economical workflow.